HEIG-VD-WEB/web-course/docs/courses/javascript/index.md

 ### Building Regular Expressions

-The following notations can be used to define a regular expression in Javascript.
+The following notations can be used to define a regular expression in JavaScript.
 The description of the regular expression must be surrounded by "`/`" symbols.